 - 3 tablespoons All-purpose Flour - or white whole wheat flour

 - Peel, mash the ripe banana on a plate until smooth.
 It's ok if bits of bananas show.

 - Stir the milk and mashed banana, then stir in flour.

 - Whisk everything together and set aside 5 minutes while the pancake griddle warms up.
-These 5 minutes also give the coconut flour fiber time to absorb the liquid and thicken the batter.

 - Lightly grease the pancake griddle with coconut oil.

 - Pour 1 tablespoon of batter per pancake and cook for 1-2 minutes or until the sides start to dry out.

 - Flip over and cook for an extra 30 sec-1 minute.

 - Store the baby banana pancakes in a sealed container in the fridge for up to 3 days or freeze in ziplock bags and thaw at room temperature 1 hour before serving.